fanghaolei/fanghaolei.github.io/s3-method-organize-projects.md

 # Organizing Projects with S3 Methods in R

 Unless you are developing your own R packages with complicated structure, object oriented coding in R is often overlooked.
-Not until very recently, I found that there are actually situations other than in package development where you want use OO programming in R, or more specifically speaking using S3 methods.
+Not until very recently, I discovered that there are actually situations other than in package development where you want use OO programming in R, or more specifically speaking using S3 methods.

 If you aren't familiar with S3 methods in R, here is a guide by Hadley: [OO field guide in Advanced R](http://adv-r.had.co.nz/OO-essentials.html).